Help

 • Duplicate folders.

-• Similar folders.
+• Similar photos.

 Preview the files and select those you want to remove.
 If you have thousands of duplicates and need a quick way to select all duplicates, use the Auto Select button.
 It will select all duplicates and keep only one copy in each group of duplicates on your Mac.

-Duplicate File Finder with the Auto Select button highlighted
+Duplicate Finder Auto Select

 Step 4.
 Remove duplicates